ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 The preset templates can be update via method [`updateRuntimeSettings`](api-reference/primary-parameter-and-runtime-settings-basic.md#with-a-preset-template).
 When a new template is selected, all the previous barcode parameter settings are reset to the newly select template values.

-**Remarks**

-The templates are designed to improve the performance for general usage scenarios.
-To reach the best performance for your usage scenarios, additional settings are required.
-You can read the Optimize Settings section on this page to make the settings or contact us for a customized template.

 ### Initialize with Customized Template

 Feel free to contact us when:

-- Performance not satisfying.
+- Performance is not satisfying.
 - The templates are puzzling
 - Specific requirements on performance

-If you have confirmed the following informations, we will be able to provide an even more powerful template.
+If you have confirmed the following information, we will be able to provide an even more powerful template.

 - The targeting barcode formats.
 - Image or video.
-- The device infomation (hardware model, software version).
+- The device information (hardware model, software version).
 - The barcode scanning distance.
 - Sample image for the usage scenarios.

 ## Optimize Settings

+The templates are designed to simplify the parameter settings.
+It might not cover the requirements.
 Modes parameters and other settings like barcode formats are available in the `PublicRuntimeSettings` class.
 You can use the following steps to change the settings.
-When you update the settings, only the newly configured settings will be changed and the other settings will remains the same.
+When you update the settings, only the newly configured settings will be changed and the other settings will remain the same.

 **Step 1. getRuntimeSettings**